Sinc-collocation methods with consistent collocation points for Fredholm integral equations of the second kind: Introduction

 The methods were derived as follows.
 Based on the Sinc approximation with auxiliary functions, set the approximate solution $u_N(t)$ as

 where $\sinc x = \sin(\pi x)/(\pi x)$, and $\psi$ is either $\SEt$ or $\DEt$.
-Substituting $u_N$ into the given equation~\eqref{eq:Fredholm} and setting $(2N+3)$ collocation points $t=t_i$ $(i=-N-1,\,\ldots,\,N+1)$ as
+Substituting $u_N$ into the given equation~\eqref{eq:Fredholm} and setting $(2N+3)$ collocation points, $t=t_i$ $(i=-N-1,\,\ldots,\,N+1)$, as

-we have a system of linear equations with respect to unknown coefficients $c_j$ $(j=-N-1,\,\ldots,\,N+1)$.
+we obtain a system of linear equations with respect to unknown coefficients $c_j$ $(j=-N-1,\,\ldots,\,N+1)$.
 Those collocation points are chosen so that $u_N(t_i) = c_i$ holds for $i = -N-1,\,\ldots,\,N+1$.
-However, due to the inconsistency of the collocation points at $i=\pm (N+1)$, the methods are rather painful to implement, especially in the case of a \emph{system of} Fredholm integral equations.
+However, because of the inconsistency of the collocation points at $i=\pm (N+1)$, the methods are rather painful to implement, particularly for \emph{systems of} Fredholm integral equations.

-As a related work, Sinc-Nystr\"{o}m methods have been proposed~\cite{MM}\footnote{Although the title of the paper~\cite{MM} says Sinc-collocation methods, it deals with Sinc-Nystr\"{o}m methods in reality.}, which were derived as follows.
+As a related work, Sinc-Nystr\"{o}m methods have been proposed~\cite{MM}\footnote{Although the title of the paper~\cite{MM} refers to Sinc-collocation methods, the work considers Sinc-Nystr\"{o}m methods in reality.}, which were derived as follows.
 Set the approximate solution $v_N(t)$ as